apple/sample-food-truck/README.md

 ## Overview

 Using the Food Truck app, someone who operates a food truck can keep track of orders, discover the most-popular menu items, and check the weather at their destination.
 The sample implements the new [`NavigationSplitView`](https://developer.apple.com/documentation/swiftui/navigationsplitview) to manage the app's views, [`Layout`](https://developer.apple.com/documentation/swiftui/layout) to show the main interface and pending orders, [`Charts`](https://developer.apple.com/documentation/charts) to show trends, and [`WeatherService`](https://developer.apple.com/documentation/weatherkit/weatherservice) to get weather data.
+Food Truck also implements Live Activities to show the remaining order preparation time with [ActivityKit](https://developer.apple.com/documentation/activitykit) on the lock screen, and with [`DynamicIsland`](https://developer.apple.com/documentation/widgetkit/dynamicisland) on the home screen.

 You can access the source code for this sample on [GitHub](https://github.com/apple/sample-food-truck).